Clinics & Services

 First childhood vaccines are done at the same appointment as the first developmental check, which is at eight weeks of age.
 The immunisation schedule is described here.

 - Contraceptive services are carried out by the practice nurses during their normal surgeries.
 Please book a routine appointment.
 If you are considering having a coil fitted, or a contraceptive implant please speak to a Practice Nurse.

 - Smears/HPV testing are carried out by our Practice Nurses.
 All women between 25 and 65 will receive an invitation every 3 to 5 years (interval depends on age).
 Book a routine appointment with a Practice Nurse - please specify that it is for a smear.

 - The breast screening programme saves lives.
 All women aged 50 to 65 are invited for a mammogram when the mobile screening service visits the area every 3 years.
 The next round of screening is scheduled for 2021.

 Travel Health and Immunisations

 Immunisation can be arranged with our practice nurses by appointment, two months before departure.
 Before you meet the nurses we ask you to visit htttp://travelhealthpro.org.uk then complete the Travel Questionnaire This questionnaire can be found on the above Travel Vaccinations tab

 A number of our GPs will perform minor operative procedures for removal of skin lesions, removal of ingrown toenails and the like.
 Please see a GP in a routine surgery who can then arrange an appointment at our Tuesday afternoon clinics.
 Please note we do not treat warts/verrucas.

-Available from October each year for all patients over 65 years and those in high-risk groups such as diabetics, asthmatics and those with heart and chest disease.
+Available from September each year for all patients over 65 years and those in high-risk groups such as diabetics, asthmatics,those with heart and chest disease and pregnant women.
 Supplies of the vaccine usually arrive at the end of September.

 Special clinics will be arranged and advertised at the surgery and here on the website near the time.